-Excellent -
+Excellent

-- Volunteers for committee work within the department and the university and serves as chairperson when called upon - Does academic advising of students - Participates in recruiting, retention, and summer orientation when time permits - Encourages students to participate in research conferences - Willingly writes letters of reference - Mentors students and new faculty - Serves as a consultant when appropriate - Shares his or her expertise with community groups by giving talks, judging science fairs, etc. regardless of the financial reward - Expresses appreciation for the professional service of others
+- Volunteers for committee work within the department and the university and serves as chairperson when called upon - Does academic advising of students - Participates in recruiting, retention, and summer orientation when time permits - Encourages students to participate in research conferences - Willingly writes letters of reference - Mentors students and new faculty - Serves as a consultant when appropriate - Shares his or her expertise with community groups by giving talks, judging science fairs, etc. regardless of the financial reward

-Satisfactory/Excellent -
+Satisfactory/Excellent

-- Serves and participates on departmental and or university committees when invited and time permits - Advises assigned students - Shares scientific expertise with community groups when invited - Expresses appreciation for the professional service of others
+- Serves and participates on departmental and or university committees when invited and time permits - Advises assigned students - Shares scientific expertise with community groups when invited

-Satisfactory -
+Marginally Satisfactory

-- Serves and participates on departmental and or university committees when pressured - Advises assigned students if convenient and does not take too much time - Only shares scientific expertise with community groups the faculty member likes - Does consulting work if it is financially rewarding - Expresses appreciation for the professional service of others
+- Serves and participates on departmental and or university committees when pressured - Advises assigned students if convenient and does not take too much time - Only shares scientific expertise with community groups the faculty member likes - Does consulting work if it is financially rewarding

-Unsatisfactory -
+Unsatisfactory

-- Reluctantly serves on departmental or university committees but fails to attend or participate in a dependable manner - Refuses to serve as the chair of committees - Tries to avoid academic advising of students and is rarely available when advising is taking place - Avoids shouldering any additional departmental responsibilities such as, but not limited to, giving their views on future growth of the department, care of equipment including vehicles, interviewing prospective faculty, etc. - Does not appreciate the professional service of others
+- Reluctantly serves on departmental or university committees but fails to attend or participate in a dependable manner - Refuses to serve as the chair of committees - Tries to avoid academic advising of students and is rarely available when advising is taking place - Avoids shouldering any additional departmental responsibilities such as, but not limited to, giving their views on future growth of the department, care of equipment including vehicles, interviewing prospective faculty, etc.